actris/data-management-plan/DMP/initial-DMP.md

 * The _Library of Analytical Resources_ (LAR): This database provides quantitative analytical resources that include infrared spectra, UV-visible spectra and mass spectra of molecules and derivatives.
 These data products (level 3) are obtained by processing of level 2 data.

 * The _Library of Advanced Data Products_ (LADP): This database provides different types of mature data products (level 3) obtained by processing of level 2 data: rate constants of reactions in gas and condensed phases, quantum yields, secondary organic aerosol (SOA) yields, photolysis frequencies, mass extinction coefficients of aerosols, complex refractive index of aerosols, growth factors of aerosols and modelling tools.

-#### The purpose of the data collection/generation

-The purpose of the data collection/generation by the ASC unit is to provide free and open access to simulation chambers data and data products (levels 2 and 3) for use by a large community of users in atmospheric science research and related areas, as well as the private sector.

-#### The relation to the objectives of the project

-Atmospheric simulation chamber data contribute to better predict the behavior of the atmosphere over all time scales through a detailed understanding of the physical and chemical processes which affect air quality and climate change.
-Atmospheric simulation chambers are among the most advanced tools for studying and quantifying atmospheric processes and are used to provide many of the parameters incorporated in air quality and climate models.
-High quality and fully documented data facilitate this and needs to be supported by:

-* Documentation of archiving procedures and access to level 0 and level 1 data by the NFs,

-* Long-term archiving and preservation of ACTRIS level 2 to level 3 data and data products,

-* Access to ACTRIS data, data products, and digital tools (for data providers and users) through a single point of entry, the ACTRIS data user interface,

-* Access to detailed information on the infrastructures (i.e. simulation chambers) used for the generation of the data; this includes a technical description of the chambers (size, volume, walls, irradiation system …) and an “auxiliary mechanism” which provides the chamber-dependent parameters affecting the observations.

-* Documentation of data, data workflow, citation service, and data attribution, data traceability, and interoperability.

 #### The types and formats of data generated/collected